JuliaComputing/DataSets.jl/README.md

 * Conveniently creating `DataSet`s, eg linking and unlinking existing local data into the data project
 * Copying/caching data between storage locations
+* ...

 ## Data Lifecycle

-For example, `open` and `close` verbs for data.
-Why is this important?
+For example, `open` and `close` verbs for data, caching, garbage collection, etc.

-It provides events so we can:
+`open/close` are important events which allow us to:
 * Create and commit versions
 * Create and record provenance information
 * Update metadata, such as timestamps (eg for loosely coupled dataflows)

-### Versioning
+### Versioning and mutability

 Versions are necessarily managed by the data storage backend.
+For example:
-For example if a dataset is a store of configuration files in a git repo, it's the git repo which contains the version information.
+* A dataset which is a store of configuration files in a git repo.
+In this case it's git which manages versions, and the repo which stores the version history.
+* Files on a filesystem have no versioning; the data is always the latest.
+And this can be a fine performance tradeoff for large or temporary data.

-However the `DataSet` should have a standard way of specifying version constraints, or tracking the "latest" data in some way.
-Thinking in terms of git concepts, this would be like:
+However the `DataSet` should be able to store version constraints or track the "latest" data in some way.
+In terms of git concepts, this could be
 * Pinning to a particular version tag
-* Declaring that you're following the master branch
+* Following the master branch

 Versioning should be tied into the data lifecycle.
-Conceptually,
+Conceptually, the following code should
+1. Check that the tree is clean (if it's not, emit an error)
+2. Create a tree data model and pass it to the user as `git_tree`
+3. Commit a new version using the changes made to `git_tree`.

 ```julia
 open(dataset("some_git_tree"), write=true) do git_tree